EnzymeFunctionInitiative/EST/docs/source/pipelines/est/index.rst

    identified so that taxonomy information can be associated with the sequences.
    The ID headers in the file may be rewritten internally.

-   If collapse-redundancy is enabled, CD-HIT will be used to reduce the set of imported sequences to a representative subset.
+   If clustering is enabled, CD-HIT will be used to reduce the set of imported sequences to a representative subset.
 A smaller number of sequences will be used in the all-by-all BLAST, meaning it should execute more quickly and return a smaller number of edges.
-The alignment score and other values from each representative sequence is then assigned to each of the sequences for which it acted as a proxy in the expand-redundancy stage (see ``src/est/sequence/expand_redundancy.py``).
+The alignment score and other values from each representative sequence is then assigned to each of the sequences for which it acted as a proxy in the expansion stage (see ``src/est/cluster/expansion.py``).

 2. **Create BLAST Database and split FASTA**.
 The FASTA files from the previous stage are combined into a single file and are then used to created a BLAST